Nature

 Seiryo

-One of Komatsu’s nature zones, where you can enjoy the satoyama agricultural landscape with both your eyes and tastebuds.
-At the Seseragi-no-sato Recreation Center, enjoy the surrounding harvests through a buffet spread of homely dishes.
+One of Komatsu’s nature havens, where you can savor the rural landscape of rolling fields and mountains with both your eyes and tastebuds.
+At the Seseragi-no-sato Recreation Center, enjoy the surrounding harvests through a buffet spread of homely dishes by the local grandmas.
 Or soak in the healing energies of the Seseragi-no-mori inn, where you can enjoy vegetarian meals along the river, dip in the footbath or onsen, and even stay the night under the stars!

 Map